frek666/frek666/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical Content Writing.
+- :dizzy: Exploring Technical Content Writing.

 - :space_invader: Looking for interesting solutions
 ---